Up Your Skin Routine with One Simple Addition

 Don’t overuse serums, because they are so concentrated a little goes a long way and will still improve your skin.
 A couple of drops or pumps of serum (which are often packaged in a dropper or airless pump) is all you need to cover your face and neck and get amazing results.

 Types of Serums to Consider

 Serums are available covering a wide range of benefits, from improving wrinkles and skin tone to firming skin or treating acne.
 They are also available in water or oil-based formulas.
-If you are concerned about oily skin or putting a heavy product on your skin, a water-based formula may be right for you.
+If you are looking for the best serum for oily skin and don't want to put a heavy product on, a water-based formula may be right for you.
 If you have dry skin, you may want to try an oil-based formula.
-But what really matters is the combination of ingredients in the serum you are considering which usually include anti-oxidants, peptides, unique plant ingredients, retinol or hydrators.
+What really matters is the combination of ingredients in the serum you are considering which usually include anti-oxidants, peptides, unique plant ingredients, retinol or hydrators.
 When purchasing a serum consider the benefits you are seeking and the number of performance ingredients in the formula.
 Lesser-priced serums usually focus on one key benefit and feature fewer ingredients, more robust products have a range of benefits and multiple active ingredients.
 Depending on your needs, some people purchase multiple single-benefit serums and alternate or layer use; while others seek a robust serum that becomes their go-to treatment product.
 Whatever you choose give serums a try - your secret weapon to ageless skin!